yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-exponentialcone.md

 Note that YALMIP does not necessarily detect exponential cones when written in the canonical form \\( ye^{x/y}\leq z \\), but instead you can use the perspective exponential, [pexp](/command/pexp), which implements  \\( ye^{x/y} \\).

+A low-level approach to define exponential cones is the command [expcone](/command/expcone).

 The code below requires [Mosek 9](/solver/mosek), [SCS](/solver/scs) or [ECOS](/solver/ecos) to be relevant.
 If none of those solvers are installed, YALMIP will work with the nonlinear functions as written and treat the problem as a general nonlinear program.

 ### Logistic regression example